LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```

 ### Parquet 1.12 new features and Spark 3.2
-Spark 3.2 and 3.3 deploy Parquet v1.12 with a few notable new features over previous releases.
+Spark 3.2 and 3.3 deploy Parquet v1.12.x (it's Parquet 1.12.2 with Spark 3.3.1) with a few notable new features over previous releases.

 - Column indexes
   - column indexes help optimizing the execution of filter predicates under certain circumstances (read further for details)